With every sunrise, comes new opportunity, a fresh perspective, and the chance to try something different.

-We all have high’s and lows in our day-to-day working life.
-The roller coaster of an EA though, this is a whole new existence.
+We all have high’s and lows in our day-to-day working lives–the roller coaster of an EA though, this is a whole new existence.
 When I entered into this world I figured there would be good and bad days, of course, but the extremes leave me speechless.

 A bad day as an EA can hurt.
-Words filled with anger and pain often hurled at us, occasionally the dreaded “I hate you.”
-Or a physical lashing, attempting to support them through it while avoiding fists of fury or frenzied feet, or worse, feeling the brunt of it.
+Words filled with anger and pain are often hurled at us, occasionally the dreaded “I hate you;” or maybe they lash out physically, but still, we support them through it while avoiding their fists of fury or frenzied feet.
 Heartbreaking.
-And not for the hurt within myself, but from the pain in their eyes, knowing that their emotions have taken over, unable to control them.
-They hate it as much as I do.
-Helpless, incapable of stopping, so the storm rages on.
-Innocent eyes, burdened by life.
-Together we ride the coaster, waiting for the ride to slow, awaiting that gasp of reprieve…
+Not for my own discomfort though, it’s seeing the pain in their eyes and imagining what they’re going through–they know their emotions have taken over, they’re out of control, and there’s nothing they can do about it.
+Helpless, innocent, yet burdened by life… Together we ride the coaster though, waiting for the ride to slow, awaiting that gasp of reprieve.

-We scramble.
-Offering the world to regain the calm, a break outside, perhaps a snack, or maybe a game?
-A beloved toy?
-Crafting a recipe that sets them up for success.
-After a storm, the library is my favourite place to regroup, and regain their trust.
-A peaceful space blanketed by quiet, surrounded by stories that call to us.
-A much needed reading break.
-Or perhaps a puzzle.
-I recall a time that puzzles were the ignition source for one of my students.
-But it couldn’t go on this way.
-We needed to work through their difficult feelings of who gets to finish the puzzle, and it needed to be done one on one, with gentle guidance.
-So we set off to the library, a puzzle in hand, and the final piece concealed in my pocket.
-As we worked closer I prepared myself, until finally it happened, we arrived at our finale.
-Together we “discovered” the last piece, both excited and eager to complete the picture.
-But here, the decision became simple… This student suggested that I take the final piece.
-A seemingly simple gesture.
-For them though, only a few hours ago it was the fuel that fed the fire, the anger that turned our class upside-down.
+I recall a time that puzzles were the ignition source for one of my students though–it couldn’t go on this way–so we needed to work through their difficult feelings of who gets to finish the puzzle.
+It needed to be done gently, one on one I decided, and off to the library we went, puzzle in hand–the final piece concealed in my pocket.
+As we worked closer I prepared myself, until finally, we arrived at our finale: The last piece.
+Together we “discovered” it, both excited and eager to complete the picture, but the decision was simple: They suggested I take the final piece.
+A seemingly simple gesture, for them though, they offered the world.
+Only a few hours ago it was the fuel that fed the fire, and then the anger that turned our class upside-down.
 Here though, one on one, I was offered the last piece… and I hold back the tears.
-I cannot describe the pride I feel when the kiddo I’m working with “gets” it, and makes an extraordinary gesture outside of what we thought was possible for them.
+I cannot describe the pride I feel when the kiddo I’m working with “gets” it, and makes an extraordinary gesture outside of what we thought was possible.

-This is the life of an education assistant.
-The highs sit atop Everest, and the lows drag us through the trenches… Yet, everyday I am thankful for the opportunity to do what I do.
+This is the life of an education assistant–the lows drag us through the trenches while the highs sit atop Everest–and everyday I am thankful for the opportunity to do what I do.

 YOUR TURN!
 What does this mean to you?
 What situations have you endured?
 What growth and learning can you take from it?
 You can comment below, send me a message in the Contact section, or email me directly at email@example.com.